mlir-school/mlir-school.github.io/open-friday.md

 Join us for our Open Friday, titled **MLIR (Un)School Meets Compiler Community**.
 On Friday 12th of September.
-This public workshop is the final day of our MLIR (Un)School and offers an opportunity for our international MLIR (Un)School attendees to mingle with the UK compiler community.
+This public workshop is the final day of our MLIR (Un)School and offers an opportunity for our international MLIR (Un)School attendees to connect with the UK compiler community.

 ## Registration